Game-Loom/GameLoom/README.md

 GameLoom is licensed under MIT License.
 See the LICENSE file for more details.

 ### Contact:
-For support or inquiries, please contact us via [GameLoomHelp@gmail.com].
+For support or inquiries, please contact us via [our Support Email](GameLoomHelp@gmail.com).